andreekeberg/abby/docs/Group.md

 # Group

-This class is in charge of creating and handling the control and variation groups of an experiment, including getting and setting their values such as group type, size, number of conversions, and whether the group is the winning or losing variant.
+This class is in charge of creating and handling the control and variation groups of an experiment, including getting and setting their values such as group type, numbers of views and conversions, and whether the group is the winning or losing variant.

 | Name | Description |
 |------|-------------|